JVM-RingBuffer/RingBuffer/README.md

 - Multiple-Producer Multiple-Consumer

 Only busy-waiting is supported, and the way in which it is done can be configured, so even an exception may be thrown.
-If ultra low latency is not a requirement, there are ways to busy-wait without causing excessive CPU usage.
+If ultra-low latency is not a requirement, there are ways to busy-wait without causing excessive CPU usage.

 **Object ring buffers** work with Java objects.